Girl Gone Wild: Chart performance

 "Girl Gone Wild" debuted at number six on the Bubbling Under Hot 100 and at number 33 on the Pop Digital Songs charts on the issue dated March 17, 2012, with 22,000 downloads sold according to Nielsen SoundScan.
 The song debuted at number 86 on the Canadian Hot 100, peaking at 42 on the chart and was present for a total of nine weeks.
 "Girl Gone Wild" also debuted at number 46 on Hot Dance Club Songs, eventually reaching the top of the chart in its fifth week.
 It was the second Dance Club Songs chart topper from MDNA, following first single, "Give Me All Your Luvin'", which had peaked at number-one three weeks prior.
 Madonna also had her quickest span of back-to-back number-ones since 1990, when "Vogue" reached the top of the charts just seven weeks after "Keep It Together".
 With "Girl Gone Wild" reaching the top, Madonna achieved a record 73rd week atop the ranking.
 At the 2012 Year-end tabulation of the top Hot Dance Club Songs, "Girl Gone Wild" was ranked at number 44.
 The song debuted at number 38 on the US Mainstream Top 40 chart due to radio airplay, becoming her first album since Music (2000) to have two singles enter that chart.
 She is also the fifth artist to score a song on the list as far back as the 90s.

-After the CD release in the United Kingdom, "Girl Gone Wild" sold 1,221 copies of the CD single and 699 copies of the 12-inch single, thereby entering the CD sales chart at number two.
-However, overall it sold only 3,557 copies and entered the UK Singles Chart at number 73.
+In the United Kingdom it entered the UK Singles Chart at number 73.
 It was the third single from MDNA to chart there, following "Give Me All Your Luvin'" and "Masterpiece".
 It also had a low peak on the Irish Singles Chart, entering and peaking at number 93.
 On the South Korea Gaon Digital Chart, "Girl Gone Wild" debuted and peaked at number seven, with sales of 30,512 copies.
 It went on to sell more than 60,000 copies in the nation.
 "Girl Gone Wild" also reached the top-ten of the charts in Greece, Hungary, Italy, Russia, Spain, South Africa and the IFPI charts in Slovakia.
 It received a Platinum certification from the Federazione Industria Musicale Italiana (FIMI) for sales of over 30,000 digital downloads.